ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 its `Ready` event.
 This allows the implementation to communicate control data to the Remote Endpoint that can be used to parse Messages.

+Once the framer implementation has completed its setup or handshake, it can indicate to the application that it is ready to handling data with this call.

 ~~~
 MessageFramer.MakeConnectionReady(connection)
 ~~~

 Similarly, when a Message Framer generates a `Stop` event, the framer implementation has the opportunity to write some final data or clear up its local state before the `Closed` event is delivered to the Application.
-The framer implementation can indicate that it has finished with this.
+The framer implementation can indicate that it has finished with this call.

 ~~~
 MessageFramer.MakeConnectionClosed(connection)